 Leon, I think I’m kinda falling in love with you.Mathilda

-The differences between the theatrical cut and its troubled half brother are minimal but startling, appropriate to the context of the piece yet wildly inappropriate for a movie that fundamentally sets out to entertain.
-It’s more than believable that such a misguided and maltreated girl, racing towards the hormone-fuelled highways of adolescence, would find comfort and even a sense of unhealthy attraction in an adult saviour, but such themes are usually reserved for downbeat material that clings to the shadows of ugly, hard-to-digest realism.
-Here it gingerly hugs the fringes of quirky European dramedy and comic book violence, a heady brew that’s as intoxicating as it is unsettling.
-Even the theatrical cut jars on occasion, a scene in which Mathilda plays dress-up sexualising the young actress to an uncomfortable degree.
-The fact that Léon is in many ways just as gullible as his peewee companion lightens the burden, Mathilda’s hormonal confusion having finally found an adult who shows her affection, above his head in a way that’s both boyishly endearingly and slightly disconcerting owing to his offbeat, socially inept personality, particularly when he gifts Mathilda a dress which she duly models.
+The differences between the theatrical cut and its troubled half sister are minimal but startling, appropriate to the context of the piece yet wildly inappropriate for a movie that fundamentally sets out to entertain.
+It is more than believable that such a misguided and maltreated girl, racing towards the hormone-fuelled highways of adolescence, would find comfort and even a sense of unhealthy attraction in an adult saviour, but such themes are usually reserved for downbeat material that clings to the shadows of ugly, hard-to-digest realism.
+Here it gingerly hugs the fringes of quirky European dramedy and comic book violence, a heady brew that is as intoxicating as it is unsettling.
+Even the theatrical cut jars on occasion.
+The fact that Léon is in many ways just as gullible as his peewee companion lightens the burden, the hormonal Mathilda understandably besotted with a saviour who shows her affection in a way that is boyishly endearing, but it still touches a raw nerve, particularly when Leon gifts Mathilda a dress that she duly models, sexualising the young actress to an uncomfortable degree.
 Reno, who consciously plays Léon as an emotionally stunted child in a man’s body, would allow Portman to control the emotional tone of such scenes.
 Realising the tenuous nature of the material, he didn’t want his character to pose a sexual threat to Mathilda, and, crucially, he never does.

 The extended cut is much more on the nose thanks to a selection of second act scenes that see Mathilda falling headlong into the realms of infatuation.
 They also place her in violent situations that prove similarly uncomfortable, somewhat marring the paternal nature of her relationship with Léon, which proves essential for ironing out the film’s vaguer elements.
 One particular scene sees Mathilda swilling champagne in a restaurant, her misguided sexual desire frothing to the fore like a precariously popped cork at a playdate tea party.
 She also broaches the subject of her feelings in no uncertain terms, forcing Léon, who typically sleeps sitting with one eye open, into sharing a bed with her, positioning him like a loving husband in a night time clinch.
 Mathilda has no experience with paternal affection, nor does her initially reluctant saviour.
 It makes for a compelling if somewhat discomposing viewing experience.